jrc03c/java-processing-idea-template/readme.md

-**NOTE:** To finish setting up this project, I think you'll probably have to add the Processing core library path to the project's `classpath`.
-In IntelliJ IDEA menus, go to File → Project Structure... → Modules → Dependencies.
-From there, click the "+" button and select "JARs or Directories...".
-Specify "/path/to/processing/core/library".
+**NOTE:** To finish setting up this project, you'll have to modify the path to the Processing core library in "MySketch.iml".